BORN 1955 | NEW YORK, NY and REYKJAVIK, ICELAND

 Key and Cue, No. 288 (I’M NOBODY!
 WHO ARE YOU?), 1994/2003

 Extended loan from the Collection of Barbara Lee

-Through her diverse practice which includes sculpture, photography, drawing, and text, Roni Horn explores identity as elusive and multifaceted.
+Through her diverse practice—which includes sculpture, photography, drawing, and text—Roni Horn explores identity as elusive and multifaceted.
 Her works often present more than one face or side, prompting us to compare and question them from different perspectives.
-Her Key and Cue series melds language into physical form that may be both seen and read, from one angle as abstract pattern and from another as a provocative phrase.
+Her Key and Cue series melds language into a physical form that may be seen and read from one angle as abstract pattern, and from another as a provocative phrase.
 Each text is extracted from American poet Emily Dickinson’s terse musings on anonymity and self-invention, in this case, the first line of poem number 288.